LibraryCarpentry/lc-shell/episodes/01-intro-shell.md

 ~~~
 {: .output}

-In everyday usage you will be more used to units of measurement like kilobytes, megabytes, and gigabytes.
+In everyday usage we are more used to units of measurement like kilobytes, megabytes, and gigabytes.
 Luckily, there's another flag `-h` that when used with the -l option, use unit suffixes:
 Byte, Kilobyte, Megabyte, Gigabyte, Terabyte and Petabyte in order to reduce the
 number of digits to three or less using base 2 for sizes.

 Now `ls -h` won't work on its own.
-When you want to use two flags,
+When we want to combine two flags,
-you can just run them together.
+we can just run them together.
 So, by typing `ls -lh` and hitting
-enter you receive an output in a human-readable format (note: that the order here doesn't matter).
+enter we receive an output in a human-readable format (note: the order here doesn't matter).

 ~~~
 $ ls -lh